manulauria/GettingCleaningData/README.md

 - tGravityAcc-std()-Z
 ... and so on, a total of 86 such columns

-This is a total of 89 columns
+This is a total of 89 columns.
 A new file - newFeatures.txt, has also been submitted.

 To read the tidy.txt file and view the data, I have created a file viewCSV.R, which has to be isourced from within rstudio by doing a source("viewCSV.R").
 This will read in the tidy.txt file and View the resultant variable.